European route E6: 2025 Nesvatnet landslide

-E6 was once again closed on Saturday morning, the 30th of August 2025, because of a landslide at Nesvatnet lake in Levanger Municipality, in Trøndelag county, in Norway.
+E6 was once again closed on Saturday morning, 30 August 2025, because of a landslide at Nesvatnet lake in Levanger Municipality, in Trøndelag county, in Norway.
 This landslide, likely caused by quick clay, has left a big gap in the new E6 road, the old E6 road and the railway track Nordlandsbanen, between Åsen and Levanger, 63 km (39 miles) northeast of Trondheim.
 One Danish railroad worker who was working at the site was reported missing and presumed dead by Saturday evening, even though searching was still ongoing.
 Twelve days after the landslide, the body of the missing Danish railroad worker was found under the collapsed railway track.

 Another person caught in the landslide was taken out of the water alive and is now in Levanger hospital.
 Ellen Maria Brende, rescue operation team leader for the Trøndelag police district, linked the landslide to excavation work that was going on at the location of the landslide, but it might have been to early to jump to conclusions, before a thorough investigation by geologists had even started.
 Geologist Inger Lise Solberg told NRK that no traces of earlier landslides are known in this area, but test drillings had shown the presence of quick clay before.
 Wider surroundings have been locked off, and 3 houses have been evacuated, because the lake shore was considered unstable and further landslides could occur.